Samsung S Pen Pro vs. Fold Edition: Which should you buy?

 This is the S Pen that you'll want if you're coming from an older Galaxy Note device.
 It has all of the features you could want, and then some.
 There's no dedicated Z Fold 3 case for it, but the S Pen Pro will work with all of the compatible Galaxy devices.

-Great if you own a Galaxy Z Fold 3, but that's it
+Great if you own a Galaxy Z Fold 3 or 4, but that's it

-The Samsung S Pen Fold Edition is a solid option if you want a stylus to pair with your Galaxy Z Fold 3.
+The Samsung S Pen Fold Edition is a solid option if you want a stylus to pair with your Galaxy Z Fold 3 or 4.
 But you'll miss out on Air Actions, and can only use this with a single device.
 On the bright side, you won't have to worry about charging a battery and there's a case designed to keep your phone and S Pen together.

 Andrew Myrick is a Senior Editor at Android Central.
 He enjoys everything to do with technology, including tablets, smartphones, and everything in between.
 Perhaps his favorite past-time is collecting different headphones, even if they all end up in the same drawer.